ucl-cssb/cneta/README.md

-# Tree building with ML
+# Tree building with cnetml
 There are 4 running modes in cnetml.
 * mode 0 (default): building maximum likelihood tree from input copy numbers, using "-b 1" for bootstrapping
 * mode 1: a simple comprehensive test on a simulated tree